Variable#

 records from matrices.
 This restriction is out of necessity because to properly set a record

-for a Variable the user must pass data for the level
+for a variable the user passes data for the level

 , marginal